Pendolino

-The idea of a tilting train became popular in the 1960s and 1970s when various rail operators, impressed by the high-speed rail services being introduced in France and Japan, wondered how they could similarly speed up travel without building a dedicated parallel rail network (as those two countries were doing).
+The idea of a tilting train became popular in the 1960s and 1970s, when various rail operators, impressed by the high-speed rail services being introduced in France and Japan, wondered how they could similarly speed up travel without building a dedicated parallel rail network (as those two countries were doing).
 By tilting, the train could go around curves designed for slower trains at higher speeds without causing undue discomfort to passengers.

 Current use

 Italy

 In Italy, various possibilities were explored (including one early design for fixed carriages with tilting seats).
 A number of prototypes were built and tested, including an automotrice (self-propelled) derived from ALn 668 diesel car and provided with tilting seats.
-The first working prototype using a tilting carbody was ETR Y 0160, an electrically powered car launched by FIAT in 1969.
+The first working prototype using a tilting carbody was ETR Y 0160, an electrically powered car launched by Fiat in 1969.
 This was the first to be christened Pendolino.

 It led to the construction of a whole EMU in 1975, the ETR 401, built in two units by FIAT.
 One was put into public service on 2 July 1976 on the Rome-Ancona (later extended to Rimini) line, operated by Italian State Railways.
 Between Roma and Ancona (km.
 295) the train took 2 hours and 50 minutes while the ordinary trains took 3 hours and 30 minutes.
 The train had four cars and was mostly considered a travelling laboratory for the new technology.
-The second unit was adapted for service to the broad gauge RENFE Spanish lines.
+The second unit was adapted for service to the broad gauge Renfe Spanish lines.

 In 1982, FS retired the ETR 401 from service, due to high maintenance cost, and FIAT transformed it in a train-laboratory, to test the parts for the successor of the ETR 401, ETR 450.
 After 1988, the trainset went around Europe to demonstrate the greatness of the tilting revolutionary technology and between 1994 and 2001 it was utilised as a charter train.
 In 2001 the ETR 401 was put aside in Ancona and since 2013, to celebrate the 25th anniversary of the first official pendolino service, it has been partly restored.

 On 29 May 1988, the ETR 450 became the first pendolino to enter in a high-speed regular service in the world.
-The project of the new train was similar to its predecessor, utilising many electronic parts, such as the chopper and the automatic gear.
+The new train was similar to its predecessor, utilising many electronic parts such as the chopper and the automatic gear.